 How to Clean a Gas Fireplace

-Before you do anything, turn off the gas!
-The gas valve, often located on the wall next to the fireplace, should be turned completely off.
+Before you do anything, turn off the gas.
+You should turn the gas valve completely off on the wall next to the fireplace.
 Check that the pilot light is completely out and wait a few minutes before beginning to work.
-This will allow all of the gas to leave the piping safely.
-If the fireplace has been used recently, be sure that all components are completely cool before cleaning.
+This precaution will allow all of the gas to leave the piping safely.
+If the fireplace has been used recently, ensure all components are completely cool before cleaning.

 Disassemble the Fireplace

+Carefully disassemble the logs and remove the burner unit.
 This step will vary depending on the design of your fireplace.
 If you have glass doors, a metal screen, or a mesh curtain, remove them for easier cleaning.
-Carefully disassemble the logs and remove the burner unit.
-If possible, take the components outside to prevent spreading dust and soot in your living area.
+If possible, take the components outside for cleaning to prevent the spreading of dust and soot in your living area.

 Brush and Inspect

-Use a hand broom or soft paintbrush to carefully brush away dust and dirt on each log.
-While you are cleaning, inspect each log for any cracks, holes, or excessive burn marks.
+Use a hand broom or soft paintbrush to carefully brush away dust and dirt on each log or decorative component.
+Never spray cleaners or water onto gas fireplace components.
+While cleaning, inspect each log or piece for any cracks, holes, or excessive burn marks.

 Brush away debris from the burner unit and inspect each vent hole for any build-up that could clog the flow of gas.